 1. Jobs that have a clear project brief

-First look for job advertisments that clearly describe what they want or include a project brief in the description.
-Job advertisements with clear descriptions usually indicate a client who is experienced working with freelancers and knows exactly what they want.
-If you land their contract you can usually get to work right away with minimal questions.
+First look for jobs that clearly describe what they want or include a project brief in the description.
+Job advertisements with clear descriptions usually indicate a client who has experience working with freelancers and knows exactly what they want.
+If you land their contract you can usually get to the writing work right away.

 Alternately there are loads of advertisements for writing jobs with vague or unclear expectations.
 Either the client is unsure of what they need or doesn’t know how to explain themselves.
 Jobs like these require a lot of ‘unpaid time’ to get going because you need to ask loads of questions.